hyperledger-labs/splice/cluster/images/docs/src/validator_operator/self_hosting.rst

 4. Create an Auth0 Application for the validator backend:

     a.
 In Auth0, navigate to Applications -> Applications, and click the "Create Application" button
     b.
-Choose "Machine to Machine Applications", call it "Validator app backend", and click Create
+Name it "Validator app backend", choose "Machine to Machine Applications", and click Create
     c.
 Choose the ``Daml Ledger API`` API you created in step 2 in the "Authorize Machine to Machine Application" dialog and click Authorize.

-5. Create an Auth0 Application for the wallet backend.
+5. Create an Auth0 Application for the wallet backend named "Wallet app backend".
-   Repeat the steps used for creating the validator backend application, this time calling your application "Wallet app backend" and granting access to both ``Daml Ledger API`` and ``CN App API``.
+   Repeat the steps used for creating the validator backend application and grant access to both ``Daml Ledger API`` and ``CN App API``.

 6. Create an Auth0 Application for the wallet web UI.

     a.
 In Auth0, navigate to Applications -> Applications, and click the "Create Application" button